 If your project is complex, it’s best to look for an architect who can maybe “do it all”, but recommends cabinet makers, carpenters, or interior designers who can help polish the finished product.
 Architects must arrange the necessary contractors and manage the project for you when you need it too.

 Then, there are building designers.
-You need them for projects like when you need to build a new kitchen have a new layout, change the workflow, update the cabinets, and improve kitchen traffic.
+You need them for projects like when you need to build a new kitchen to have a new layout, change the workflow, update the cabinets, and improve kitchen traffic.
 At the end of the day, choose a designer who

 - Suggests kitchen design and style principles that match your taste